 Why are semi-liquid funds gating in 2026?

 The category grew to roughly $534 billion in limited-liquidity private asset funds by the end of 2025, much of it gathered through advisor channels.
-When redemption requests crossed the caps in the first quarter of 2026, managers chose to protect remaining investors from forced asset sales rather than meet every request.
+When redemption requests crossed the caps, managers chose to protect remaining investors from forced asset sales rather than meet every request.
 Carlyle chief executive Harvey Schwartz put the naming problem bluntly: the industry “did itself a bit of a disservice calling the vehicles semiliquid.
 We just should have called them ‘sometimes not liquid at all.'”
 DBRS Morningstar reported private credit downgrades outpacing upgrades by three or four to one, and Partners Group warned that default rates could double from around 2.5%.
 Morningstar research indicates investors need a seven-to-ten-year commitment to earn even a 2% yield premium over public debt markets.
+A repurchase surge reflects investor sentiment and reduced appetite for illiquid wrappers; on its own it is not evidence of credit deterioration in the underlying loans.

 What it means for advisors

-The gate mechanics that looked theoretical in the marketing are now being tested in public.
+The gate mechanics that looked theoretical in the marketing are now being tested in public, two quarters in a row.
 Our full analysis of the pullback, including the liquidity-queue math and the way the same banks selling these funds are protecting their own balance sheets, is in Morgan Stanley fills 45.8% of private credit redemptions as the banks pull back.
 For the case that built private credit into advisor portfolios in the first place, see our coverage of interval funds crossing $277 billion and public-private model portfolios.